SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

 2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Administrative Officer classifications or Administrative Officer specialty codes in the General, Administrative, Clerical, and Office Services job field of work on a year-for-year basis for the required education.

 Class specifications are broad descriptions covering groups of positions used by various State departments and agencies.
 Position descriptions maintained by the using department or agency specifically address the essential job functions of each position.

-This is a Skilled Service classification in the State Personnel Management System.
-All positions in this classification are Skilled Service positions.
-Some positions in Skilled Service classifications may be designated as Special Appointment in accordance with the State Personnel and Pensions Article, Section 6-405, Annotated Code of Maryland.
+This is a skilled service classification in the State Personnel Management System.
+All positions in this classification are skilled service positions.
+Some positions in skilled service classifications may be designated special appointment in accordance with the State Personnel and Pensions Article, Section 6-405.

-This classification is assigned to Bargaining Unit F, Social and Human Service Professionals classes.
-As provided by the State Personnel and Pensions Article, Section 3-102, special appointment, temporary, contractual, supervisory, managerial and confidential employees are excluded from collective bargaining.
+This classification is assigned to bargaining unit F, Social and Human Services Professionals.
+As provided by State Personnel and Pensions Article, Section 3-102, special appointment, temporary, contractual, supervisory, managerial and confidential employees are excluded from collective bargaining.
 Additionally, certain executive branch agencies are exempt from collective bargaining and all positions in those agencies are excluded from collective bargaining.

 Employees in this classification are eligible to receive overtime compensation.
 An employee who works more than the normal workweek is entitled to be compensated for that overtime as provided by State Personnel and Pensions Article, Section 8-305.